postmanlabs/pmquickstarts/site/pmguides/src/websockets_python/websockets_python.md

 - [Python 3](https://www.python.org/downloads/) installed on your machine

-### What You’ll Learn
+### What You Will Learn

-- how to run a WebSockets server locally with Python
+- How to run a WebSockets server locally with Python.
-- how to establish a WebSockets connection
+- How to establish a WebSockets connection.
-- how to send and receive WebSocket messages
+- How to send and receive WebSocket messages.

-### What You’ll Need
+### What You Will Need

 - [Python](https://www.python.org/downloads/) Installed and in your path (required)
 - [The Visual Studio Code editor](https://code.visualstudio.com/download) Installed (recommended)

-### What You’ll Build
+### What You Will Build

 - A WebSockets server in Python